kemitchell/pull-stream/README.md

 Very simple transform streams must be able to transfer back pressure instantly.

-This is a problem in node streams, pause is only transfered on write, so on a long chain (`a.pipe(b).pipe(c)`), if `c` pauses, `b` will have to write to it to pause, and then `a` will have to write to `b` to pause.
+This is a problem in node streams, pause is only transferred on write, so on a long chain (`a.pipe(b).pipe(c)`), if `c` pauses, `b` will have to write to it to pause, and then `a` will have to write to `b` to pause.
 If `b` only transforms `a`'s output, then `a` will have to write to `b` twice to find out that `c` is paused.

-[reducers](https://github.com/Gozala/reducers) reducers has an interesting method, where synchronous tranformations propagate back pressure instantly!
+[reducers](https://github.com/Gozala/reducers) reducers has an interesting method, where synchronous transformations propagate back pressure instantly!

-This means you can have two "smart" streams doing io at the ends, and lots of dumb streams in the middle, and back pressure will work perfectly, as if the dumb streams are not there.
+This means you can have two "smart" streams doing I/O at the ends, and lots of dumb streams in the middle, and back pressure will work perfectly, as if the dumb streams are not there.